 BINST Pilot

-A proof-of-concept for Bitcoin-sovereign institutional processes.
+A proof-of-concept for Bitcoin-sovereign institutional design and operations.

-| Concern | How the pilot handles it |
+| Concern | Approach |

 |---|---|

-| Institutional identity | Inscribed on Bitcoin L1 via Ordinals — permanent, sovereign |
+| Institutional identity | Inscribed on Bitcoin L1 via Ordinals — the inscription IS the entity |

-| Membership | Represented by Runes tokens on Bitcoin L1 |
+| Membership | Runes tokens on Bitcoin L1 — holding ≥1 token means membership |

-| Operational logic | Runs on an L2 (Citrea) as a portable delegate |
+| Operational logic | Runs on Citrea (EVM L2) as a delegate of the Bitcoin key |

-| Authority | The Bitcoin key holder controls everything; the L2 contract obeys |
+| Authority | The Bitcoin key controls the inscription UTXO; the L2 contract obeys it |

-| UTXO safety | Taproot script tree (NUMS + CSV + multisig) protects inscription sats |
+| UTXO safety | Taproot script tree (NUMS + CSV + multisig) protects the inscription sat |

 What the pilot implements